ole1986/wc-invoice-pdf/readme.txt

 == Screenshots ==

+1. The PDF printout when generating invoice
-1. Display the invoices from the admin pane
+2. All invoices listing from admin panel
-2. Show customer all invoices and pending payments
-3. Invoice metaboxes shown in woocommerce order
+3. Invoice frontend for customers incl. pending payment instructions
+4. Generate invoice metabox from WooCommerce Order page
-4. WooCommerce subscription and ISPConfig (optional) settings
+5. WooCommerce Order basic prerequisites on subscription and ISPConfig (optional) settings
-5. Invoice PDF template
+6. Settings for PDF invoice output 1/2
-6. Additional invoice pdf blocks
+7. Additional settings for PDF invoice output 2/2
-7. Task scheduler settings (recurring, reminders, ...)
+8. Task scheduler for recurring and reminder settings
-8. Invoice email reminder and payment templates
+9. Email template settings for payments and reminders

 == License ==